-As shown in figure 12 in the elastic branch of the Load Vs Displacement diagram there is a disturbance caused by a noise due to the DAQ.
-The data acquired instead by the channels dedicated to the strain gauges do not present this problem.
-For this reason, a spline fitness function was implemented to minimize the effect of the noise preserving the linearity of the Load Vs Displacement graphs, obtaining new diagrams shown in Figure 17.
-In particular, a cubic spline interpolation algorithm is used on the data acquired.
-The spline function smooths the random trend due to the noise, permitting highlighting the trend of the load vs the displacement.
+As shown in figure 15 in the elastic branch of the Load Vs Displacement diagram there is a disturbance caused by a noise due to the DAQ.
+The data acquired instead by the channels dedicated to the strain gages do not present this problem.
+For this reason, a spline fitness function has been implemented to minimize the effect of the noise preserving the linearity of the Load Vs Displacement graphs, obtaining new diagrams shown in Figure 22.
+In particular, on the data acquired a cubic spline interpolation algorithm is used.
+The spline function smooths the random trend due to the noise, permitting to highlight the trend of the load vs the displacement.